Linthorpe: Linthorpe Pottery Works

 The Linthorpe Art Pottery was a born of a collaboration between renowned orientalist and designer Dr. Christopher Dresser and local businessman, John Harrison, who was the proprietor of the Sun Brick Works based in Linthorpe village.
 It operated between 1879 and 1891.
 It was noted for the boldness of colour and high glaze, as well as being the first commercial pottery to use gas-fired pottery kilns.
 The largest collection of the Linthorpe Art Pottery ware in the world was assembled at the Dorman Memorial Museum.

 In 1897 the site of the pottery was proposed as a zoological garden – in a manner of Belle Vue Gardens.
 This promised a dance room, side shows, sensations and novelties, fireworks and a permanent zoological collection with hundreds of strange animals and birds – all for sixpence.
 Some 20,000 people attended the opening but found it to be some sort of hoax.
 There were hardly any attractions, just a few meagre cages of monkeys and birds on show.
 It lasted seven days and, apparently, for weeks afterwards the bodies of the animals were seen floating on the Pottery Pond.
 Belle Vue Road is said to be named after the ill-fated zoo and is the only reminder of this fanciful project.
 More recently the site of the pottery was used as a laundry facility.

 Religion

 Also in 1872 the first church services to be held in Linthorpe were in Olive's Gym adjoining the Park Hotel.
 The following year they were held in the Linthorpe cemetery church.
 The foundation stones for the first 'proper' church were laid in September 1891.
 It was in 1897 that this Linthorpe parish church of St Barnabas was opened 'free of debt'.

 Education

 Linthorpe Schools were originally opened as the Wesley Day School on 9 January 1871.
 On that first day the log: book reads '14 scholars were admitted'.
 The first week's fees amounted to three shillings.
 The number of children gradually increased over the following months.
 Although absences were common the reasons were investigated and usually logged as being 'satisfactory'.
 Today the schools are housed in two separate buildings – infant and junior – on the site in Roman Road.

-Community

-There is a community centre situated in Linthorpe which holds classes and events on a regular basis, distributing newsletters to the local community.
-One of the more recent buildings in the area is the Carter Bequest Hospital.
-It was originally intended for the benefit of less fortunate people.
-It has since been used as a private hospital and is now a local hospice.